Where should more trees be planted?

 Examples of suitable locations are:- planting suitable species along the banks of a river which is invaded by Himalayan Balsam - the trees help to shade and weaken the balsam; planting back native trees grown from local seed into ancient woodlands to maintain succession where natural generation has failed, planting suitable trees in the corners of school grounds to create nature areas, planting into old quarries, industrial or landfill sites (subject to H&S checks) to create natural habitat; planting hedgerows around fenced fields and planting new orchards.
 The areas around Eccleston was historically important for apple orchards.

 The key is to strategically plan long term tree planting locations.
-The map at Appendix C is a map of the Chorley Borough showing ecological and natural regeneration networks for woodland.
+The map at Appendix C is a map of the Chorley borough showing ecological and natural regeneration networks for woodland.
 This map can be used to indicate areas for woodland conservation, management, expansion and re-creation.
 Similarly, there is also a map showing ecological networks for grassland for which tree planting should be avoided.
 Where there is an overlap, a habitat mosaic of species-rich grassland scrub and woodland would be the most appropriate.

 The Central Lancashire Sustainability Appraisal (pages 116-117) further expands on the cohesive habitat theory, where green networks are identified to link existing pockets of isolated trees and scrub through urban roads and paths.
 This theory can provide a basis for identifying which routes, roads or sites are most beneficial for new planting schemes.